Bruce Magruder: Early life

-Magruder was born in Washington, D.C. on December 3, 1882, a son of George Washington Corbin Magruder (1855-1936) and Eleanor Ann Helen Marshall (1852-1906).
+Magruder was born in Washington, D.C., on December 3, 1882, a son of George Washington Corbin Magruder (1855–1936) and Eleanor Ann Helen Marshall (1852–1906).
 He was educated in the public schools of Washington, and graduated from Central High School in 1903.

 Set on a military career from an early age, Magruder served as a first lieutenant and captain in the Washington YMCA's cadet corps, which he commanded during drill and ceremony competitions and similar events, including the March 1901 inauguration of President William McKinley.
 In addition, he gained his initial military experience during high school when he enlisted in the District of Columbia National Guard and was commissioned as a first lieutenant in Company D, 6th Battalion.

 Magruder's additional education included Emerson Preparatory School and Maryland Agricultural College.
 He also attended Columbian University (now George Washington University) as a member of the class of 1907, and he joined the Theta Delta Chi fraternity.
 In 1904, he enlisted in the United States Army as a private.
 Assigned to the 87th Coast Artillery Company, he served at Fort Totten, New York until 1907 and attained the rank of sergeant.

 Start of career

 After attaining noncommissioned officer rank, Magruder competed for an Army commission.
-He passed the multi-day examination, and on February 11, 1907 he received appointment as a second lieutenant of Infantry.
+He passed the multi-day examination, and on February 11, 1907, he received appointment as a second lieutenant of Infantry.
 Assigned to the 18th Infantry Regiment, Magruder soon departed for occupation duty in the Philippines.
 He served there until 1910, and took part in the Moro Rebellion, in which the United States acted to end an insurgency by the Moro people.

 After returning to the United States, Magruder served at Fort Mackenzie, Wyoming.
 He was promoted to first lieutenant on July 19, 1911.
 From 1912 to 1913, he served as aide-de-camp to Brigadier General Frederick Appleton Smith.
 In 1913, Magruder returned to the Philippines, this time stationed at Fort William McKinley.
 He was promoted to captain on July 1, 1916.
-In October 1917, Magruder was appointed adjutant of the post at Fort Oglethorpe, Georgia when the post began to expand in anticipation of U.S. entry into World War I.
+In October 1917, Magruder was appointed adjutant of the post at Fort Oglethorpe, Georgia, when the post began to expand in anticipation of U.S. entry into World War I.

 World War I

 In November 1917, Magruder was promoted to temporary major and assigned as executive officer of the Intelligence Section (G-2) on the staff of the American Expeditionary Forces headquarters in France.
 He was promoted to temporary lieutenant colonel in November 1918.
 Magruder served on the AEF staff until the end of the war, except for a brief period of temporary duty on the staff of I Corps.
 He received the Army Distinguished Service Medal after the war in recognition of his superior performance of duty.
 In addition, Magruder was a recipient of the French Legion of Honor (Chevalier) and Belgian Order of the Crown.

+The citation for his Army DSM reads: